 Honors Biology is a challenging course designed to prepare the students for AP Biology.
 Biology is the science of life.
 Students in biology will develop a conceptual framework for modern biology and an appreciation of science as a process.
 IWA has created an interdisciplinary and hands-on approach designed to help students see biology as an active and living process rather than as an accumulation of facts.
 The course will be a survey of the most important topics in Biology, giving the student an appreciation for the depth and complexity of the Natural World.
 Students will learn about all of the Metabolic Pathways and the way cells perform all of the myriad chemical reactions that allow life to continue.
 Students will study Genetics and Evolution to see how traits are passed down from generation to generation across the millennia.
 Students will survey living things, with particular emphasis on plants, animals and how living things relate to and affect each other.
 This will include our responsibility for being good stewards of our world.
 A number of methods will be used throughout the course including lecture, demonstrations, lab activities, discussions, projects, and active writing assignments.
 This course places emphasis on research, critical thinking, scientific writing, and real world application of knowledge.
-This course involves hands on exploration of the Natural World through research projects, and lab inquiries, including designing student directed experiments to accurately test individualized hypotheses.
+This course involves hands-on exploration of the Natural World through research projects, and lab inquiries, including designing student directed experiments to accurately test individualized hypotheses.

-Prerequisites: For incoming 9th graders, Academic Advisors use middle school grades, entrance test scores, teacher recommendation, admissions essay and the April Placement Exam for enrollment into this course.
-For Honors World History and Geography, a student must also be enrolled in Honors English I.
+Prerequisites: For incoming 9th graders, Academic Advisors use middle school grades, entrance test scores, teacher recommendation, and admissions essay for placement into this course.